Part 1: Content Creation

 No matter what content you choose to create, your goal is to get this in front of your ideal prospects on a consistent basis.
 Think through your marketing plan.
 Let’s say your ideal prospect is local health organizations that earn between $1M -$3M per year, and you want to get 25 of these companies to see your content per week.
 Now you need to reverse engineer how these prospects are going to see what you’ve created, online or in person.
 This could be via social media, targeted contact, mailouts, and more.

 Want to learn more about these steps, and can’t wait for the next blog in the series?
-Sign up to the next upcoming webinar for more detail on building the perfect content creation, and the next steps in becoming a ‘Jack of all Trades’ MSP.
+You can watch the full webinar right here and get all the pro tips for becoming a true ‘Jack of all Trades’ MSP.